marijnbent/obsidian-print/README.md

 - **Font Size**: Adjust the font sizes through the settings panel.
 - **Direct Print**: Enable to bypass the print dialog and print directly to the default printer.
 - **Debug Mode**: Use this to preview and fix styling issues by viewing your notes content in the print window.

+## Roadmap

+Here are some upcoming features I would like to implement:

+- **Automatically switch to reading mode**: A feature to automatically switch to reading mode before printing.
+This is currently prototypes, but does not work for new notes.
+Assistance from the community is welcome!
+- **Display Images**

+If you would like to contribute, please get in touch or make a pull request!

 ## Customize CSS